Clofazimine Side Effects

 Applies to clofazimine: oral capsule

-Check with your doctor immediately if any of the following side effects occur while taking clofazimine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking clofazimine:Rare

 - Bloody or black, tarry stools